MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ## Microtransactions

-Microtransactions, sometimes referred to as in app purchases, are a common form of monetization.
-Microtransactions are an al-a-carte strategy where players can purchase just the items or features they want each for a relatively low (micro) price.
+Microtransactions, sometimes referred to as in-app purchases, are a common form of monetization.
+Microtransactions are an a-la-carte strategy where players can purchase just the items or features they want each for a relatively low (micro) price.
 The strategy relies on players making multiple, micro purchases over their time playing the game and often involved active and frequent management of an in-game store where items are sold.

 ## Value